mad-lab/transit/src/pytransit/doc/source/tpp.rst

    counted only at TA sites, whereas for Tn5, reads are counted at ALL sites in the genome (since it does not have significant sequence specificity) and written out in the .counts and .wig files.

+-  primer sequence - This represents the end of the transposon that appears as a constant prefix in read 1 (possibly shifted by a few random bases), resulting from amplifying transposon:genomic junctions.
+   TPP searches for this prefix and strips it off, to map the suffixes of reads into the genome.
+TPP has default sequences defined for both Himar1 and Tn5 data, based on the most commonly used protocols (`Long et al. (2015) <http://www.springer.com/biomed/human+genetics/book/978-1-4939-2397-7>`__; `Langridge et al. (2009) <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2792183/>`__).
+However, if you amplify junctions with a different primer, this field gives you the opportunity to change the sequence TPP searches for in each read.
+Note that you should not entirer the ENTIRE primer sequence, but rather just the part of the primer sequence that will show up at the beginning of every read.

 -  max reads - Normally, leave this blank by default, and TPP will process all reads.
 However, if you want to do a quick run on a subset